hemeshjoshi25/ml_assignment_2/readme.md

 [Live Demo on Streamlit](https://mlassignment2-hemeshjoshi.streamlit.app/)

 ---
-## Business Problem Framing: Binary Credit Rating Classification

-Credit rating agencies assign detailed ratings (e.g., AAA, AA+, AA, …, D) to assess a company’s creditworthiness.
-However, in real-world financial decision-making—such as investment screening, credit risk assessment, and lending approvals—the primary concern is whether a company qualifies as investment grade or non-investment grade, rather than its exact rating category.

-To align the machine learning solution with this business objective, the original multi-class credit rating labels were intentionally dropped and the problem was reformulated as a binary classification task only for Standard & Poor's Credit Rating.

 ### Target Variable Definition

-Column Binary Rating used as target variable where Investment Grade (Label = 1) and Non-Investment Grade (Label = 0) Credit ratings of BBB− and above, indicating financially stable companies with relatively low default risk.
+Column Binary Rating used as target variable where Investment Grade (Label = 1) and Non-Investment Grade (Label = 0)

-### Why Binary Classification?

-Reframing the problem as a binary classification task provides several practical advantages:

-Business relevance: Directly answers the key question—Is this company safe to invest in?

-Improved model stability: Reduces noise and ambiguity present in fine-grained rating classes.

-Lower overfitting risk: Avoids sparsity issues associated with multiple low-frequency rating categories.

-Clear interpretability: Produces outputs that are easily understood by non-technical stakeholders.

 This approach ensures that the machine learning models deliver actionable, decision-ready insights aligned with real-world financial and investment use cases